-Find out what to do in a no-deal Brexit if you use roll on roll off locations to transport goods to the UK from the EU.
+Find out what to do from 1 January 2021 if you use roll on roll off locations to transport goods to the UK from the EU.

 If you use roll on roll off locations to transport goods into the UK, you’ll need to submit customs declarations and pay any customs duty, excise duty or VAT due.